ldobrien1234/gnode-cell-communication/README.md

 # gnode-cell-communication
-In this repository, I am working to use a Graph Neural Ordinary Differential Equation (GNODE) to model cell communication.
-It is certainly a work in progress, so I apologize for incomplete or sloppy code.
+In this repository, I created a Graph Neural Ordinary Differential Equation (GNODE) to model cell communication.

+The file Topology_Trajectories.jl was modified slightly from Franke and MacLean (https://github.com/maclean-lab/Cell-Cell-Communication).
+I used their model to simulate training data for the GNODE.
+The